 Leaving it to dry among the elements exposes it to natural environmental conditions.
 This prevents the finished violin from experiencing cracks in its wood because the wood has changed on its own over a period of years and adapted to the fluctuations.

 Most people prefer to purchase their violins new, but there are also benefits to using older models.
-If the violin is loaned or given as a gift, you can save the costs of purchasing one.
+If the violin is loaned or given as a gift, you can save the costs of purchasing a new one.

 It is well known that it takes time for a violin to produce its true sound, so it can help to have an instrument that has already been played for years on end.